Basics of Pool Water Saturation Index

 (pH) + (temperature in Fahrenheit) + (calcium hardness) + [(total alkalinity) – (CYA correction factor at the current pH)] – (TDS) = LSI.

 Of course, not everyone wants to go through all the trouble of cross-referencing a chart while doing math.
-While you’ll still have to measure all of the data, you can plug it into my saturation index calculator to find your LSI automatically.
+While you’ll still have to measure the data, you can plug it into my saturation index calculator to find your LSI automatically.

 Get My Free Pool Care Checklist